 Action: Based on the decisions made adjust the Step 1 Cash Flow Summary.

 Step 4: Suppliers

-Speak to suppliers about deferring or splitting payments or settling accounts with discounts and come to agreement.
+Speak to suppliers about deferring or splitting payments or settling accounts with discounts and come to agreements.

-Consider negotiating extended terms, commit to continue supporting suppliers who assist (not a threat but a commitment!).
+Negotiate extended terms.
+Commit to continue supporting suppliers who will assist (this is not a threat but a commitment!).

 Consider options like those in Step 2 and ask suppliers what they can offer.
-In “Never Split the Difference” Chris Voss covers a number of tactics to make these negotiations effective.
+In “Never Split the Difference” Chris Voss covers a number of effective negotiation tactics.

-Do NOT just let the situation drift without being proactive and one to one communication.
-Note that this is not an email or WhatsApp communication but ideally owner to owner.
+Do NOT just let the situation drift without being proactive and having the one-to-one conversations.
+Note that this is not an email or WhatsApp communication but ideally owner-to-owner.